-In the novel Dandelion Slap, the second book of the Gaia's Wasp trilogy, a government official claimed our atmosphere shields us like three feet of solid lead.
-Was he right?
+In the novel A Beast Cannot Feign, the last book of the Gaia's Wasp trilogy, a government official claimed our atmosphere shields us like a four-foot-thick sheet of stainless steel.
+Was he correct?

 Let's consider one square centimeter of dirt, about half the size of a dime.
 That dirt supports a skinny column of air that reaches all the way up to space, roughly a hundred miles.
-How tall would the column be, if the air were replaced by the same mass of Lead?
+How far would it reach (that is, how tall is the skinny column) if the air were replaced by the same weight of stainless steel?

 In other words, each square centimeter of Earth support a skinny column of air that weighs one kilogram.
-Suppose that column of air was replaced by a column of Lead with the same weight.
+Suppose that column of air was replaced by a column of stainless steel with the same weight.
 How tall would it be?

-In other words, we live under the gaseous equivalent of a three-foot-thick lead slab.
+In other words, we live under the gaseous equivalent of a four-foot-thick sheet of stainless steel.

-Three feet of Lead is pretty impressive.
+Four feet of stainless steel is pretty impressive.
 No wonder it blocks cosmic rays.
 Would it protect us from the boxcar full of gold?